quirky14-dev/HiveSync/phase1_architecture/00_master_index.md

 ---

-## 2. Purpose and Usage of Phase 1
+## 2. Build-System Safety Notes for Phase 1

 Phase 1 provides the **foundation** for all other phases by defining: